WISP Fireside Chat Part 4: The Future of Fixed Wireless

-We begin the final part of this blog series by learning about the panelist’s thoughts on the future of fixed wireless.
-We go on to discover how traditional WISP businesses may pivot into being hybrid Internet service providers in order to meet changing consumer demands.
+The final part of this blog series begins with our panelists’ thoughts on the future of fixed wireless.
+They also talk about how WISP businesses may eventually become hybrid ISPs to meet changing consumer demands.

-The specific questions answered in this part of our WISP Fireside Chat series are:
+The questions answered in this part of our WISP Fireside Chat series are:

 - What percentage of your network is fixed wireless today?
-What percentage do you think it will be in the future?
+Also, what do you think it will be in the future?

-- Can you use a drone to survey areas to identify network potential?
+- Can you use a drone to identify network potential?

-- What is the biggest mistake you’ve made with your network?
+- What’s the biggest mistake you’ve made with your network?

-- Do you buy new or used vehicles for your WISP business?
+- Do you buy new or used vehicles for your business?

 - If you could solve one technical problem in your network, what would it be?